JolliDEV/kanna/Kannapelaaja/README.md

 # Piggyback Riding by Robbster
+REMAKE by JolliDEV

 Instructions on how to use:
-/piggyback close to someone then either person can cancel by again doing /piggyback
+/kanna close to someone then either person can cancel by again doing /kanna

 Feel free to make improvements with PRs